Cumberkid/Learning-the-Optimal-Solution-Path/README.md

 * `reweighted-logistic-regression` runs a reweighted logistic regression on the highly imbalanced [law school admission Bar passage dataset](https://www.kaggle.com/datasets/danofer/law-school-admissions-bar-passage?resource=download)

-  - We use two kinds of polynomial bases for LSP: Legendre polynomials and Jacobi polynomilas.
+  - We use two kinds of polynomial bases for LSP: Legendre polynomials and Jacobi polynomials.
 The results are contained in `reweighted-logistic-regression/laguerre` and `reweighted-logistic-regression/legendre` folders respectively.

   - The loss function runs on a single hyperparameter (1-d).